SMIMIF115U Market Access for Pharmaceutical Products – trends and challenges

 Master's Programme in Industrial Drug Development - elective

-The course is preapproved as an elective in the Master of Industrial Drug Development (MIND) programme, the Master of Pharmaceutical Regulatory Affairs (MPRA) programme and the Master Medicines Regulatory Affairs (MRA) programme and open for freelance students who meet the admission criteria.
+The course is preapproved as an elective in the Master of Industrial Drug Development (MIND) programme and the Master Medicines Regulatory Affairs (MRA) programme and open for freelance students who meet the admission criteria.

 In the competitive world of pharmaceutical sales, developing a market access strategy and communicating the value of the brands to the ‘payers’ is at the top of the agenda.
 In recent years, the field of pricing and reimbursement of pharmaceuticals has become more complex and challenging.

-The economic crisis, austerity measures and general demographic changes (aging population) coupled with newer and more expensive drugs has contributed to bigger hurdles in securing market access.
-Decisions are now increasingly made on cost-effectiveness and cost-containment rationales, whereas only safety and efficacy guided the decision to a greater degree years ago.
+The economic pressures, austerity measures and general demographic changes coupled with highly innovative and more expensive drugs has contributed to bigger hurdles in securing market access.
+Decisions are now increasingly made on cost-effectiveness and cost-containment rationales, whereas safety and efficacy guided the decision to a greater degree years ago.

 This course will provide insight into the key principles and a practical understanding of ‘market access’ as it relates to the pharmaceutical industry.
 The course starts with an overview of the key stakeholders and current trends in the global market access of pharmaceuticals followed by a review of the hot topics, challenges and relevant issues through a combination of lectures, discussions, group work, and case studies.

 - Introduction to market access - marketing trends, defining global market access for the 21st century, its importance for optimizing product launches and its implications for the entire organization.

 - Core concepts of market access – defining the concepts, theories and methods relevant for the pharmaceutical industry.

 - Value generation – the role of clinical trials, real-world evidence, life-cycle management and health economics.